Every Falcon Belongs

-We stand for inclusion because understanding and respecting differences not only inspires compassion and empathy, but also fosters intellectual curiosity and creativity.
-We model inclusivity and celebrate diversity because every Falcon belongs.
+Understanding and respecting differences in our community not only inspires compassion and empathy but also fosters intellectual curiosity and creativity.
+At Fort Worth Country Day, every Falcon belongs.

 FWCD has an intentionally inclusive community.
 Three Fort Worth Country Day students together at the annual Founders Day celebration.

-Consistent with the School’s defining statements and core values, Fort Worth Country Day’s Statement of Inclusivity is a commitment to proactively promote diversity and inclusivity in our community.
+Consistent with the School’s defining statements and Core Values, FWCD’s Statement of Inclusivity is a commitment to proactively nurture a kind, welcoming and engaging environment where every individual feels a profound sense of belonging.
 The statement promotes, supports and compels, calling on us all to be a welcoming and accessible school community to Fort Worth’s most capable and motivated students.

 At Fort Worth Country Day,